 With any surgical procedure, it’s important to look for a doctor who is well-trained, up on the latest techniques and has performed the procedure many times.

-When he is teaching medical students about surgical technique and how to handle the tissue, Dr. Khorasani says, “I tell residents they must treat the epidermis, the top layer of the skin, as if it is the most delicate flower.
-I tell them that to give the scar an even finish, they have to make sure every edge they’re suturing together is as even as a door on a spaceship.”
+When he was teaching medical students about surgical technique and how to handle the tissue, Dr. Khorasani says, “I would tell residents they must treat the epidermis, the top layer of the skin, as if it is the most delicate flower.
+I would teach them to use a hook to grab the skin rather than a forceps, which can pinch the skin and traumatize that delicate flower of epidermis.
+I would also tell them that to give the scar an even finish, they have to make sure every edge they’re suturing together is as even as a door on a spaceship.”

 Larger skin cancers may need reconstruction using what is called a flap from neighboring skin or sometimes a skin graft from another area of the body.